Best NJ Suburbs for NYC Commuters: A Complete Guide by Budget

 Metuchen

-Metuchen calls itself "the brainy borough" and it lives up to the nickname.
-A legitimate walkable downtown with independent restaurants and shops, a Northeast Corridor train station, and a community that values education and the arts.
-Prices have risen but remain accessible — particularly for smaller homes and condos under $500K.
-The commute is roughly 50-60 minutes to Penn Station with no transfer required.
+Metuchen calls itself "the brainy borough" and it earns the nickname.
+Real walkable downtown.
+Independent restaurants and shops.
+Northeast Corridor station right in the middle of town.
+A community that actually funds its schools and arts programming.
+Prices have climbed, but smaller homes and condos still land under $500K.
+Commute to Penn Station is about 50 minutes with no transfer required.

 Best for: Buyers who value a smart, walkable downtown and want direct Northeast Corridor service at a Middlesex County price point.